CodeBeginner000001/VS_Code/README.md

 We appreciate your contributions and efforts to improve this repository!

 ## Contact
-For questions or suggestions, please contact Adarsh at ashu2100ag@gmail.com.
+<h3>For questions or suggestions, please contact Adarsh at ashu2100ag@gmail.com.</h3>
 ---

 This README provides a detailed guide to understanding and utilizing the DSA in C++ repository.
 It aims to serve as a comprehensive resource for learning and mastering data structures and algorithms in C++.
 Happy coding!